10 Steps to Starting a Travel Agency from Home

 Wondering what travel expenses you can write off as a travel advisor?
 We've got a resource for that too. :)

-Important to note: If you choose a business structure that offers personal liability protection, like an LLC, you need to keep your business and personal money separate.
-If you are mixing finances and paying personal bills out of your business account, or vice versa, that opens you up to personal liability.
+Important note: If you choose a business structure that offers personal liability protection, like an LLC, you need to keep your business and personal money separate.
+Mixing finances opens you up to personal liability.

 8. Decide if a Host Agency Is Right for You